 MASS AT THE MISSION

 Mass Schedule

+Immaculate Conception Mass

+Friday, December 8 at 12:00 pm - Indoor Mass in the Basilica.

 Saturday Mass

 5:30 pm - Indoor Mass in the Basilica.

 Sunday Masses

 9:00 am - Indoor Mass in the Basilica.
 11:00 am - Indoor Mass with Choir.

 Outdoor seating is available for Sunday Masses, weather permitting.

 Noon Masses

-Wednesday - Friday 12:00 pm in the Blessed Sacrament Chapel.
+There will be no Mass in the Blessed Sacrament Chapel on Friday, December 8 Wednesday - Friday 12:00 pm in the Blessed Sacrament Chapel.

 Sacrament of Reconciliation (CONFESSIONS)

 Saturdays 9:00 - 10:00 am at the Blessed Sacrament Chapel.

 Mass Entrance

 Gates open 30 minutes before Mass.
 Those attending our weekend Masses will be entering through the Visitor's Gate into the Basilica Forecourt or through the Parish Gate into the Central Courtyard.
 We will have an attendant at each entrance.

 Please note that the Basilica Forecourt is an extensions of our Mass.
 We ask that everyone be aware and respectful of the prayerful environment of this setting.

 Accessibility

 There are 9 designated accessible parking spots near the Visitor entrance and 6 more spots by the Parish Office entrance.
 If you require any assistance, please let the attendant know.
 We recommend arriving early so we may better accommodate accessibility needs.